NEW: People are going to shelters because they fear aftershocks

 “We don’t know what is happening in the whole disaster area because it is a remote mountain area and some big bridges were down and many landslides were found, so we were working around the clock and are making assessments,” Sato said.
 “But so far the road access is not easy to the remote areas.”

-Japan's Fire and Disaster Management Agency said 7,262 people have sought shelter since Friday in the Kumamoto Prefecture.
+Japan’s Fire and Disaster Management Agency said 7,262 people have sought shelter at 375 centers since Friday in Kumamoto Prefecture.
+Suga said 20,000 self-defense forces are being deployed to the region for rescue efforts.

 Abe called off a planned visit to Kumamoto on Saturday.
 His office told CNN the prime minister would instead spearhead efforts from Tokyo.
 The country’s air force planned to send six planes and nine ships to Kumamoto to deliver food, blankets and all emergency necessities.